Hallucination Filtering in Radiology Vision-Language Models Using Discrete Semantic Entropy

 The integration of advanced AI, particularly VLMs, into radiology holds promise for alleviating workload pressures and supporting diagnostic tasks\cite{european2022roleS2,bhayana2024chatbotsS7}.
 However, the tendency of these models to generate plausible but factually incorrect outputs, or ``hallucinations,'' presents a significant barrier to safe clinical adoption\cite{Gunjal2024DetectionS13,farquhar2024detectingS14}.
 This study investigated DSE—a measure of semantic consistency across multiple model responses—as a practical method for identifying and filtering unreliable VLM outputs in radiologic image interpretation tasks, extending DSE from its original text-only application\cite{farquhar2024detectingS14} to the multimodal domain of radiology.
 Our central finding is that applying DSE filtering significantly improves the accuracy of accepted VLM responses by selectively rejecting questions associated with high semantic inconsistency, thereby enhancing model trustworthiness.

 A key advantage of DSE is its applicability to black-box models.
 Unlike methods that require access to internal model states such as probability distributions\cite{Ji2023MAPS16,ZOU2023100003S17} or need additional training data or fine-tuning for auxiliary components like uncertainty classifiers\cite{Gunjal2024DetectionS13}, DSE operates solely on the model's outputs generated via standard application programming interface (API) calls.
 This makes it readily deployable alongside proprietary VLMs without requiring specific cooperation from model developers.
 It provides a practical alternative or complement to other black-box consistency checks, such as those based on input paraphrasing\cite{Khan2024BlackBoxS19} or multi-report sampling\cite{pmlr-v259-zhang25cS18}, by focusing directly on the semantic stability of the model's own generated answers to a single, consistent query.
 Compared with RadFlag\cite{pmlr-v259-zhang25cS18}, question rephrasing\cite{Khan2024BlackBoxS19}, or vision-amplified semantic entropy\cite{Liao2025VisionAplifiedS20}, DSE avoids input modifications or long multi-report generation, offering lower latency and broader applicability.
+In practice, DSE incurs substantially lower token and computational cost than multi-report approaches such as RadFlag or paraphrase-consistency methods, because it reuses a single prompt and short answers instead of repeatedly rephrasing inputs or generating full-length reports.
 While RadFlag excels for full-report tasks but is computationally heavy, and rephrasing or vision-amplified methods risk altering clinical nuance or image fidelity, DSE focuses on semantic consistency alone—efficient yet still limited when hallucinations are repeated with high confidence.